DebugML/debugml.github.io/_posts/2024-07-03-compositional-concepts.md

 <!-- Running one iteration of CCE results in a subspace $$P$$ and a set of concepts within that subspace.
 For the next iteration of CCE, we remove the subspace $$P$$ from the embedding space and repeat the algorithm.
 This removal process guarantees that all concepts discovered in iteration $$i$$ are orthogonal to all concepts discovered in iterations $$j < i$$.
 This mirrors the orthogonality structure we previously described since concepts within one discovered subspace may not be orthonal, but the concepts in different subspaces will be orthogonal.
 Therefore, CCE is an unsupervised alorithm for finding concepts divided into orthogonal subspaces. -->

-## Discovering New Concepts
+## Discovering New Compositional Concepts

-Since our method is unsupervised, we apply it to larger-scale datasets where the relevant concepts are not all known.
-Click through the below visualization for some examples of the disovered concepts:
+We qualitatively show that on larger-scale datasets, CCE discovers compositional concepts.
+Click through the below visualizations for examples of the disovered concepts on image and language data.

 For a dataset of bird images (CUB):
 <figure>